 Thresholds for Agribusiness investments

-The applicable threshold value depends on the nationality of the foreign person and whether or not the foreign person is a foreign government investor as follows:
+The applicable threshold value depends on the nationality and residency of the foreign person and whether or not the foreign person is a foreign government investor as follows:

 - For foreign government investors, a $0 (nil) threshold applies.